Relating Wigner's Friend Scenarios to Nonclassical Causal Compatibility, Monogamy Relations, and Fine Tuning: LF no-go theorem as a nonclassical causal marginal problem

-A causal model with a causal structure $\cal G$ is called a \emph{classical causal model} when its causal prescription is classical theory.
+A causal model with a causal structure $\cal G$ is called a \emph{classical causal model} when its theory prescription is classical theory.
 Under such a rule, all nodes in $\cal G$ must be associated with classical random variables.
 A probability distribution $P$ that can be produced by $\cal G$ under classical theory is said to be \emph{classical-compatible} with $\mathcal G$.
-Likewise, a causal model is called a \emph{quantum causal model} when its causal prescription is quantum theory.
-Then, any \emph{latent} node in $\cal G$ may be associated with a quantum system.
-A probability distribution $P$ that can be produced by $\cal G$ under quantum theory is said to be \emph{quantum-compatible} with $\mathcal G$.
-Similarly, we use the term \emph{GPT causal model} to refer to any causal model whose causal prescription is some GPT and consequently, whose latent nodes can be associated with those GPT systems.
+The classical-compatibility criterion is often expressed as the classical Markov condition~\cite{Pearl_2021}.
+We use the term \emph{GPT causal model} to refer to any causal model whose theory prescription is some GPT and consequently, whose latent nodes can be associated with those GPT systems.
+Appendix~\ref{app_GPTcom} provides details on how a probability distribution can be produced by a causal structure given the GPT, following Ref.~\cite{hensonTheoryindependent2014}.
 As long as there is \emph{some} GPT that allows a probability distribution $P$ to be produced by $\cal G$, we say that $P$ is \emph{GPT-compatible} with $\cal G$.
-Appendix~\ref{app_GPTcom} provides details on how a probability distribution can be produced by a causal structure given the GPT.
-Clearly, classical causal models are special cases of quantum causal models and quantum causal models are special cases of GPT causal models.
+When the GPT is specified to be quantum theory, such a GPT causal model is a \emph{quantum causal model}, where any latent node in $\cal G$ is allowed to be associated with a quantum system.

 It is also possible to have compatibility rules with even more general nonclassical probabilistic theories and to define a wider class of causal models that we call the \emph{$d$-sep causal models}.
 However, to spell out what we mean by $d$-sep causal models, it is instructive to first see some common features of the compatibility criteria specified by all GPTs.